FractalVoyager/threeD/README.md

 - o5: get many more samples and handle all weird parts that haven't been addressed (final check) 3D Sides:
 - s0: bug fix the initial top down sometimes not only doing points after
+- s1: try different strategy in top down to only go to one point in bottom plane (first in order) instead of all
 - s2: throughly test to make sure it is all working as expected
+- s3: clean up createSides file

 DOING:

-- s1: try different strategy in top down to only go to one point in bottom plane (first in order) instead of all
+- s3: clean up createSides file